 What a DMC Does

 A destination management company (DMC) maintains in-depth local knowledge of the area or region they represent, specifically with regards to the local coordination and implementation of everything from program and event logistics to event activities.
 In short, a DMC is essentially a highly specialized consultant for practically every aspect of out-of-town event programming.

 As a local consultant, most of a DMC's services fall into one or more of the following categories:

 - Program Design: These services include venue selection and booking, the organization of event activities, and even event decor.

 - Logistics Management: These services include making an event timeline and schedule, booking transportation, and even coordination of guest arrivals and departures.

 - Supplier Management: These services include vendor selection and supplier price negotiation.

-- Accounting: These services include auditing and payment of vendor invoices, financial negotiations, and providing detailed accounting to a client.
+- Accounting: These services include auditing and payment of vendor invoices, financial negotiations, and providing a detailed accounting to a client.

 A DMC can assist a corporate event planner in coordinating transportation, hotel accommodations, meals, and local activities.
 But while a DMC maintains relationships with all hospitality-related services in their area, the firm's primary service is the organization and planning of the main event itself whether it be a gala dinner, corporate meeting or conference, or even a corporate incentive trip.

 In addition to providing local expertise, a DMC also acts as one key contact throughout the event planning process.
 Often, the DMC will also be able to leverage lower prices by using their tremendous purchasing power to negotiate for preferential rates with local vendors and suppliers.
 In non-English speaking countries, a DMC may also help to overcome language barriers.

 Destination management companies often belong to the Association of Destination Management Executives (ADME), a premier resource for education, standards, and practices for the DMC industry.
 The ADME is also involved in the certification of destination management professionals and the accreditation of destination management companies.